 Mayer's Five Sons Innovated The Banking World All Across Europe

-When Mayer married Gutle Schnapper in 1770, his father-in-law offered up a sizeable dowry.
-The couple had 10 children, five daughters and five sons, to whom he would leave his fortune.
+When Mayer married Gutle Schnapper in 1770, his father-in-law offered up a sizable dowry.
+Mayer and Gutle had 10 children, five daughters and five sons, to whom he left his fortune.
 His sons, Nathan Mayer-Rothschild, Salomon-Mayer von Rothschild, James-Mayer de Rothschild, Carl-Mayer von Rothschild and Amschel Mayer Rothschild, all worked in banking in Vienna, London, Naples, Frankfurt, and Paris.

 Mayer Rothschild's father sold rare coins to Crown Prince Wilhelm, and Mayer and his brothers carried on the business.
 Mayer provided financial services to Wilhelm and other nobles and was deemed "Crown Agent" in 1769.
 In 1785, the prince became Wilhelm IX, Landgrave of Hesse-Kassel, and Europe's wealthiest man.

 In Order To Keep The Money In The Family, Some Rothschilds Married One Another